actframework/act-demo-apps/upload/README.md

-# ActFramework Config Demo
+# ActFramework Upload Demo

-This application demonstrates how to do configuration in ActFramework
+This application demonstrates how to do upload in ActFramework.

+Note this application require you have mongodb installed and running on your local computer but no need to do any further configuration except the default installation

 ## Start the application